Mémoires de deux jeunes mariées

 Mémoires de deux jeunes mariées (Letters of Two Brides) is an epistolary novel by the French writer Honoré de Balzac.
 It was serialized in the French newspaper La Presse in 1841 and published by Furne in 1842 as the first work in the second volume (Scènes de la vie privée, tome II or Scenes from Private Life, Volume 2) of Balzac's La Comédie humaine.
 It was dedicated to the French novelist George Sand.
-The first English translation of the novel appeared in 1902, with a preface by Henry James.
+The 1902 English translation of the novel included a preface by Henry James.